Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The case of maps coming from a Lie group action

 From the contradiction we deduce that the sequence $\xi_k$ is bounded so, after passing to a subsequence, it converges to some $\xi'$ and $\Phi_{\infty}$ has to be the flow of $\xi'$ (by uniqueness of limit).
 In particular $\xi'$ is uniquely determined by $\Phi_{\infty}$, by (\ref{flows}).
-We proved that every subsequence has a convergent subsequence, and the limit is independent of the choice; therefore $\xi_k$ actually converges to a fixed $\xi'\in V$, giving the conclusion of the lemma.
+We proved that every subsequence has a convergent sub-subsequence, and the limit is independent of the choice of the subsequence; therefore $\xi_k$ actually converges to a fixed $\xi'\in V$, giving the conclusion of the lemma.